SiliconLabs/bluetooth_mesh_stack_features/models/blob_transfer/README.md

 ## Requirements

   - Simplicity Studio 5 with the latest GSDK
-  - 2x SiliconLabs WSTK with Radio Boards (for example BRD4186C)
+  - At least 2x SiliconLabs WSTK with Radio Boards (for example BRD4186C)
   - Python3 environment with the followings installed via ```pip```:
     - ffmpegio
     - pillow
     - numpy
     - serial

-## How it works

 ## Instructions